christophertmfoh/UiRevamp/replit.md

 ### Current Status
 - Application is running successfully on port 5000
-- Character generation is working with Google Gemini AI
+- Character generation is working perfectly with Google Gemini AI
-- Image generation supports both Gemini and OpenAI with automatic fallback
+- Image generation is working perfectly with Gemini API using GOOGLE_API_KEY_1
-- Database operations are functional
+- Database operations are fully functional
 - All TypeScript compilation errors have been resolved
+- **Complete Story Weaver functionality achieved**

 ## User Preferences
 - User appreciates concise, professional communication